kohakus/kohakus/README.md

 ### Hi there 👋

-I'm interested in computer graphics, operating systems, distributed computing, deep learning, and programming/compiling techniques.
+I'm interested in computer graphics, distributed computing, deep learning, and programming/compiling techniques.

 In my spare time, I also enjoy tinkering with my graphics toys and learning more about maths.